Former Indian National Army Monument: Foundation stone laying by Subhas Chandra Bose and construction

 The monument was constructed to commemorate the "Unknown Warrior" of the Indian National Army (INA).
 The words inscribed on the war memorial were its motto, which is Unity (Ittehad), Faith (Ittemad) and Sacrifice (Qurbani).
 It was built during the Japanese Occupation of Singapore as the Japanese and the INA had one enemy in common, i.e., the British.

 Subhas Chandra Bose ("Netaji") laid the foundation stone on 8 July 1945, and the words inscribed upon the War Memorial were the motto of the INA: Unity (Etihaad), Faith (Etmad) and Sacrifice (Kurbani).
 The monument was then erected within a month by the Japanese in August 1945, a few months before Singapore was recaptured by the British.
+The memorial was designed and erected by Colonel Cyril John Stracey, 1/14th Punjab Regiment, an Anglo-Indian officer of the INA, who had volunteered to serve INA after being captured by the Japanese.
 The construction of the monument was proposed by Bose, the co-founder of the INA and Head of State of the Provisional Government of Free India.
 The INA was backed by the Japanese forces for its goal of gaining India's independence from Britain.

 Demolition by British

 Lord Louis Mountbatten, the head of Southeast Asia Command, ordered the Former Indian National Army Monument to be demolished when Singapore was recaptured by the Allies in 1945.
-It has been suggested by some historians that Mountbatten's decision to demolish the INA memorial was part of a larger effort to prevent the spread of the socialist ideals of the INA in the political atmosphere of the Cold War and the decolonization of Asia.
-In 1995, the National Heritage Board of Singapore marked the place as a historical site.
-A Cenotaph has since been erected at the site where the memorial once stood.
+It has been suggested by some historians that Mountbatten's decision to demolish the INA memorial was part of a larger effort to prevent the spread of the nationalist ideals of the INA in the political atmosphere of the Cold War and the decolonization of Asia.